 The plan will involve determining how to invest their assets, what insurance they may need such as long-term care and life insurance, and how they will receive income distributions from various sources.

 Third, they will need to consider how they will spend their time during retirement.
 As mentioned before, they will be left with a void in their lives.
 Their time has been consumed for years by managing the business.
-They need to consider what they will do on a day to day basis.
+They need to consider what they will do on a day-to-day basis.
 For some, this may not be a problem.
 They may have a hobby or travels that they have always wanted to pursue, or want to spend more time with family.
 But not every business owner has considered how they will spend their time.
 Completing their business exit and suddenly having time on their hands that they don’t know what to do with could take an emotional toll.
 This is why planning “life after exit” is a critical part of the overall exit planning process.